brettb/ChromaFlowStudio-Linux/README.md

 The swiss-army knife to ChromaDB - with every management task at your fingertips!

 ~~~~~~~~~~~~~
-**Intended for Windows OS - But could be adapted for linux by creating the equivilant .sh scripts instead of .bat files**
+Intended for Windows OS
+But could be adapted for linux by creating the equivilant .sh scripts instead of .bat files
 ~~~~~~~~~~~~~

 Whether you're a total beginner or veteran,